-The excellent results obtained on Maize in CAU are similar on other plants like Tomato, Rice and Cotton, and they are to be published in 2006.
+The excellent results obtained on Maize in CAU are similar on other plants like Tomato, Rice and Cotton.
 The model seems really to be versatile.

 4.3.2.
 Generalization of the sources and sinks concepts in a plant Participant: V. Letort.